-Myth: A taxpayer and his or her same-sex spouse cannot file a joint return if they were married in a state that recognizes samesex marriages but they live in a state that does not recognize their marriage.
+A taxpayer and his or her same-sex spouse cannot file a joint return if they were married in a state that recognizes same-sex marriages but they live in a state that does not recognize their marriage.

-Truth: For federal tax purposes, the IRS has a general rule recognizing a marriage of same-sex individuals that was validly entered in a domestic or foreign jurisdiction whose laws authorize the marriage of two individuals of the same sex.
-This rule applies even if the married couple resides in a domestic or foreign jurisdiction that does not recognize the validity of samesex marriages be extended, save any receipts related to qualified purchases... just in case.
-Any qualified purchases of windows, doors, furnaces, boilers, water heaters and more that were installed prior to January 1, 2017 are eligible for this credit on 2016 or earlier returns (subject to limitations).
-Equipment installed on or after January 1, 2017 is not eligible for this credit.
+For federal tax purposes, the IRS has a general rule recognizing a marriage of same-sex individuals that was validly entered in a domestic or foreign jurisdiction whose laws authorize the marriage of two individuals of the same sex.
+This rule applies even if the married couple resides in a domestic or foreign jurisdiction that does not recognize the validity of same-sex marriages.